Cordell Hull: Secretary of State

 Hull pursued the "Good Neighbor Policy" with Latin American nations, which has been credited with preventing Nazi subterfuge in that region.
 Hull and Roosevelt also maintained relations with Vichy France, which Hull credited with allowing General Henri Giraud's forces to join allied forces in the North African campaign against Germany and Italy.

 Hull also handled formal statements with foreign governments.
 Notably he sent the Hull note just prior to the Pearl Harbor attack, which was formally titled "Outline of proposed Basis for Agreement Between The United States and Japan."
 Hull received news of the attack while he was outside his office.
 The Japanese ambassador Kichisaburō Nomura and Japan's special envoy Saburō Kurusu were waiting to see Hull with a 14-part message from the Japanese government that officially notified of a breakdown in negotiations.
-The United States had broken Japanese encryption, and Hull knew the message contents.
+The United States had broken Japanese encryption, and Hull knew the message's contents.
 He blasted the diplomats: "In all my fifty years of public service, I have never seen such a document that was more crowded with infamous falsehood and distortion."

+Throughout World War II, Hull found himself increasingly sidelined from the Roosevelt administration’s inner circle on wartime strategy.
+While he remained central to formal diplomatic efforts, particularly in Latin America and in laying the groundwork for postwar institutions, he was often excluded from key decisions involving military planning and combined Allied strategy.
+In his memoirs, Hull expressed frustration that his proposal to participate in high-level war councils—especially those involving both diplomatic and military elements—was ignored by the president.
+Roosevelt instead relied on informal advisors and military leadership, limiting the Secretary of State’s role in wartime governance.

 Hull chaired the Advisory Committee on Postwar Foreign Policy, which was created in February 1942.

 When the Free French Forces of Charles de Gaulle occupied the islands of Saint-Pierre and Miquelon, south of Newfoundland, in December 1941, Hull lodged a very strong protest and went as far as referring to the Gaullist naval forces as "the so-called Free French."
-His request to have the Vichy governor reinstated was met with strong criticism in the American press.
+His request to have the Vichy governor reinstated was met with strong criticism in the American press: newspapers mocked the "so-called Secretary of State".
 The islands remained under the Free French until the end of the war.
 Hull, who always held de Gaulle in disregard, if not detestation, even before the incident, would never cease trying to maneuver against him during the rest of the war.